 As for any well-groomed woman of the fifties, it’s all about completing the look.
 That meant winter stockings, coordinating gloves, a matching hat, and usually a leather purse.
 A fur muff was borrowed from Victorian and earlier times and became a fashionable accessory to wear with furs or fur-trimmed coats (See photo under 1950s Fur Coats).

 1950s Swing Coat

 In reverse, the coat dress was inspired by the swagger coat.
 It was a dress with double-breasted rows of buttons on the bodice and a full swing skirt.
 This style was only worn in the fall and winter.
 Read more about the coat dress here.

 1950s Box Coat

 Another style is the box coat or half coat, which is arguably one of the most iconic styles of the 1940s and ’50s.
 It hung very wide and straight, much like the shape of a box.
-They either hit at the bottom of a woman’s hips or went all the way to mid-shin.
+They either hit at the bottom of a woman’s hips or went all the way to mid-thigh.
 The 1950s versions often had a fuller shape than the 1940s box coats.
-Large pleats at the back shoulder line created a swing coat-meets-box coat look.
+Large pleats at the back shoulder line created a swing coat-meets-box coat style.

 1950s Lightweight Spring Coats